Sarathisme/museum-ml/README.md

 ## Dataset link

-The dataset is taken from the below mentioned link https://www.metmuseum.org/about-the-met/policies-and-documents/open-access
+The dataset is taken from the mentioned link https://www.metmuseum.org/about-the-met/policies-and-documents/open-access